NMSU FWCE Mission

 The mission of the Department of Fish, Wildlife and Conservation Ecology at New Mexico State University is to prepare students to become competent professionals that use traditional and emerging scientific methods, and apply this knowledge to the conservation and management of fish and wildlife.
 Particular attention is placed on research that solves complex natural resource problems in New Mexico, the Southwest and elsewhere.

 Goal 1 - The Department's academic program will prepare quality graduates for diverse employment options, enabling them to serve the collective interests of society by:

 providing a rigorous education for undergraduates that adequately prepares them to enter the professional workforce or graduate school.

-To produce professionally ethical graduate students who have the potential to assume leadership roles in research and management within local, state and federal agencies and also are qualified to continue graduate study or vie for academic positions both at home and abroad.
+producing competent graduate students who will assume leadership roles in research and management within local, state and federal agencies or continue on to academic positions.

-Goal 3 - That the Department's service and outreach help solve problems affecting fish and wildlife resources in New Mexico and the surrounding region.
+Goal 3 - The Department's service and outreach will disseminate information concerning fish and wildlife resources in New Mexico, the Southwest and elsewhere by:

-To work cooperatively and share information with public and private interests to help sustain indigenous biota and manage fish and wildlife resources.
+Working cooperatively and sharing information with public and private interests to help sustain and manage fish and wildlife resources.

 Being a leader in responding to emerging fish and wildlife-related needs.